Juho Kekkonen (forester): Biography

 Kekkonen was born in Northern Savo, in the then Karttula municipality, in the area of the present-day Tervo municipality.
-He spent his childhood with his parents Enok (1841–1909) and Anna Lisa (1835–1909) and his two brothers David (1865–1902) and Albert (1875–1902) on the Kuivaniemi croft, which had been in the family's possession since the 18th century.
+He spent his childhood with his parents Eenokki (1841–1909) and Anna-Liisa (1835–1909) and his two brothers Taavetti (1865–1902) and Alpertti (1875–1902) on the Kuivaniemi croft, which had been in the family's possession since the 18th century.
 However, Juho Kekkonen had to start working in the forest as a boy to earn a living.
 Juho, who had learned to read and write, had a good head for calculations.

 In his twenties, Juho ended up at a logging site in Kangasniemi in Southern Savo, where he met his future wife, Emilia Pylvänäinen (1880–1957); Emilia's job was to drive the cattle to the Haahkala lands in the mornings, to pasture by the lake, and to pick them up at home in the evenings, in connection with which Emilia came to get to know Juho, who was traveling in the same area with groups of loggers.
 Juho and Emilia married in 1899, and after that, the young couple moved to Otava, near Mikkeli, when Juho Kekkonen had found work at the local Halla Oy's sawmill.

 Juho Kekkonen become a forestry foreman, and the couple moved to Pielavesi.
 In July 1900, the Lepikko croft was purchased as their new home, which Juho Kekkonen immediately began to renovate.
 In the summer of 1900, a stove was built into the house, so the cottage was no longer a smokehouse when the family's firstborn son, Urho Kaleva, was born on September 3, 1900.
 The Kekkonen family lived in Pielavesi for six years; during this time, the family also had a second child, a daughter, Siiri Emilia (1904–1969).
 Juho was away from home a lot due to his work and at home the responsibility of raising children fell on Emilia.
 At Christmas 1906, the Kekkonens moved to Kuopio to follow Juho Kekkonen's work.
 A couple of years later, the family moved to Lapinlahti and to Iisalmi, where the Kekkonens' third child, Jussi (1910–1962), was born.
 At the working sites, Juho maintained strict discipline, aiming for prompt completion of work until the end of the working day, but he had a reputation as an honest man and did not participate in the lumberjacks' card games, drink, or smoke.